Genetics & Parkinson's

 Am I more likely to get Parkinson's because of my genes or environment?

 Parkinson's in most people is thought to be a complex interaction between environmental factors and genetics.
 A person who is genetically pre-disposed to Parkinson's might be exposed to certain environmental factors (pesticides and herbicides) and have lifestyle choices (exercise, smoking, caffeine) that can influence the risk for developing Parkinson's.
-Typically, in most people with Parkinson's, it is difficult to unravel the environmental influences from the genetic components.

-However, in rare instances when multiple family members have Parkinson's, certain gene mutations are inherited that are more likely to contribute to developing PD.
+Typically, in most people with Parkinson's, it is difficult to unravel and separate the environmental influences from the genetic components.
+In rare instances when multiple family members have Parkinson's, variants in certain genes are inherited that are more likely to contribute to developing PD.

 Should I see a genetic counselor if a family member has Parkinson's?

-If Parkinson's runs in your family and you want to get genetically tested, consult with a genetic counselor first.
-Genetic testing helps estimate the risk of developing Parkinson's, but is not a diagnosis and cannot provide your probability of developing the disease.
-A genetic counselor is a specialist on a healthcare team who provides risk assessments and education about genetics and how to read test results.
-Call the Parkinson's Foundation Helpline 1-800-4PD-INFO (473-4636) to find a genetic counselor.
+If Parkinson's runs in your family and you want to get genetically tested, consult with a genetic counselor first, if possible, or with the doctor guiding your care.
+Genetic testing may help estimate the risk of developing Parkinson's but is not a diagnosis and cannot provide an exact probability of developing the disease.

 What research is being done on genetics and Parkinson's?

-Genetics can be a powerful tool used to help us understand what is responsible for slowing or stopping the progression of Parkinson's, ultimately helping us improve care and speed the development of new treatments.
-The Parkinson's Foundation PD GENEration study is working to accelerate PD research and care as we track the genetic makeup of 15,000 people with Parkinson's in the U.S.
+Genetics can be a powerful tool used to help us understand what is responsible for causing, slowing or stopping the progression of Parkinson's — ultimately helping us improve care and speed the development of new treatments.

 Enroll now in our genetics study.